cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_research_brainstorming.md

 ## Executive Summary

-- Developers want AI to synthesize large, distributed information sources and produce concise, source-linked summaries to speed research and documentation (e.g., Participant 20, Participant 336).
+- Developers want AI to synthesize large, distributed information sources and produce concise, source-linked summaries to speed research and documentation (e.g., Participants 20, 336).
-- They want AI as a brainstorming partner that can generate ideas and break down roadmaps, but not as a substitute for human judgment or creativity (e.g., Participant 160, Participant 17).
+- They want AI as a brainstorming partner that can generate ideas and break down roadmaps, but not as a substitute for human judgment or creativity (e.g., Participants 160, 17).
-- Personalization—contextual answers, tailored learning materials, and long-term memory—is valued, provided users retain control over what the AI remembers (e.g., Participant 280, Participant 360).
+- Personalization—contextual answers, tailored learning materials, and long-term memory—is valued, provided users retain control over what the AI remembers (e.g., Participants 280, 360).
-- Major barriers are quality and trust: outdated data, hallucinations, and poor outputs drive developers to prefer official documentation over AI when reliability is uncertain (e.g., Participant 44, Participant 353).
+- Major barriers are quality and trust: outdated data, hallucinations, and poor outputs drive developers to prefer official documentation over AI when reliability is uncertain (e.g., Participants 44, 353).
 - Designers should prioritize source-linked synthesis, human-in-the-loop brainstorming modes, personalization with explicit controls, and transparent confidence/provenance indicators; avoid promoting AI as an authoritative decision maker or hiding sources.
 - Recommendation: Build AI tools that are explicitly labeled and tiered (e.g., “synthesis,” “ideas,” “personal tutor”), include verification affordances, and default to facilitation with clear human sign-off for decisions to align with developer expectations and preserve learning opportunities.